 “Due consideration was given to several factors including, but not limited to: the downward impact on inflation owing to the steep drop in the Dubai crude oil price, the disruption in the BBB infrastructure program, and reduction in budgets including personal services of national government agencies should excise tax on fuel be suspended,” said Panelo.

-“While the oil excise tax increase is a negligible contributor to inflation, we still commit to provide financial assistance to the 50% poorest households,” he added
+“While the oil excise tax increase is a negligible contributor to inflation, we still commit to

 A huge revenue loss estimated to P43.4 billion is expected if the government will continue with the suspension of the second round of increase in fuel excise tax.